Skip to the main content.

 Blog_20170404.jpg

-Self-lubricating bearings can lower your bearing maintenance costs without sacrificing performance.
+Self-lubricating bearings are a proven way to reduce maintenance costs, extend equipment life, and ensure consistent performance across industries from aerospace to medical devices.
+At Tristar Plastics, we’ve spent decades engineering and supplying advanced bearing materials for critical applications worldwide.
 But have you ever wondered how they lubricate?
 There are two common systems for lubrication; smearing systems and debris systems which contribute to the surface finish.

-1. Smearing systems - Smearing occurs when small amounts of lubricating media such as PTFE, silicone, graphite or MOS2 are wiped into the surface micro-finish.
+1. Smearing systems - Smearing systems - Smearing occurs when small amounts of lubricating media such as PTFE, silicone, graphite or MOS2 are wiped into the surface micro-finish.

 Next, let's discuss these two processes in detail.